Tower-Numid/EncoreMP/README.md

 - The sound played when repairing equipment with armorer's tools has been reduced to 50% the original volume
 	- It was way too loud
 - Enchanted weapons no longer display the "no-charge" message when their charge is depleted, and no longer play the "no-charge" sound effects either
 - The server and client have been recompiled (a big thanks to Skooma-Breath for their help with the server) so that they have different checksums.
-Dwemer coda clients and servers cannot connect to baseline versions of tes3mp
+EncoreMP clients and servers cannot connect to baseline versions of tes3mp

 # Known issues & Comments